Future-Programmer-cryptographer/unofficial-soton-maths-notes/src/site/notes/Semester 1/Quotes.md

 > A complex number is a... can't really call it a number, it's a thing of the form $a+bi$
 > #IL 29/09

-> “What is the meaning of life?” well the answer to that question is of course 42
+> What is the meaning of life? well the answer to that question is of course 42
-> According to the ISO - zero is a natural number
-> “In the same way that the barber is not a man, this collection is not a set” -  #NW - 01/10
+> In the same way that the barber is not a man, this collection is not a set -  #NW - 01/10

 >To P or not to P - that is the question
 > If you stare at them long enough, maybe they’ll be obvious -  #NW - 02/10

 > If the spider had a phone - #NW - 03/10

-> I’ve done further maths so I understand this but people who haven’t done further maths may struggle with $e^{i\theta}$ - random person in IL’s lecture
 > Circumcircle
 > Don’t tell anybody I told you about $\mathbb{R}^0$
 > #IL  - 06/10